Jan 9, 2023

 Marketers work countless hours to plan, create and design their content.
 However, when it’s time for promotion, many fail to find success.
-According to data research by PointVisible, only 22% of marketers feel "extremely" or "very" successful with their content marketing efforts, and promotion is a big part of that.
+While HubSpot reports that 82% of marketers actively use content marketing, only 31% of B2B marketers reported their organization was extremely or very successful with content marketing during 2021 according to B2B Content Marketing, and promotion is a big part of that.

 Part of the promotional challenge is successfully combining organic results with paid ads on search engines, social media and other websites.
-Read on for guidance on how you can combine organic and paid tactics to reach peak content promotion success.
+Read on to find out how you can combine organic and paid tactics to reach peak content promotion success.

 Ask them to act as brand ambassadors and share pieces they find useful.
 Some companies pay for influencers, but there are pros and cons to this.
-We recommend considering other forms of compensation.
+We recommend considering other forms of compensation such as exclusive access to products or services, invitations to events or attractive deals like samples or free trials.
 In either case, you can expect high performance.
-Research shows that for every $1 marketers invest in influencer marketing, they get $6.50 back.
+Statistics show that for every $1 marketers invest in influencer marketing, they get $5.78 back.

 2. Spend Time on Your Blog: Your blog is your brand’s best shot at achieving organic success.
 When you invest in a wealth of high-quality content that’s published on an ongoing basis, Google is sure to notice.
-Plus you’ll have excellent material to post on your social media platforms.
-Follow Moz’s list of blogging best practices here, as well as tips in this great post from Alaniz.
+Have a look at some tools and templates for successful blog posts and put some time into SEO for your blogs to make sure they rank.
 And don’t forget to engage with your influencers on your blog (via the comments section) as well.

 3. Keep Your PR Team Top of Mind: Your content and PR teams (or tactics, if it’s just you) should be closely knit to ensure content promotion success.
 Here’s how you can grow your PR success organically: